How to Monetize a Podcast in China with Ximalaya

 Every Western podcaster I’ve talked to has told me that it is very difficult to get non-Chinese listeners to pay.
 Yet, this model does work for some Chinese podcasters.

 It will also take time and grit.
 Unless you are already famous in China, you can expect that you’ll need to consistently put in work over a year or more in order to make a go of it.
 While China may be a very good market for podcasting, it is not a winning lottery ticket.

-Ximalaya is relatively easy to sign up on.
+Ximalaya makes it relatively easy to sign up.